Theta Eridani: Nomenclature

-Theta Eridani is the system's Bayer designation; θ^{1} and θ^{2} Eridani those of its two components.
+Theta Eridani, Latinized from θ Eridani, is the system's Bayer designation; θ^{1} and θ^{2} Eridani those of its two components.

 The system bore the traditional name Acamar, derived from the Arabic آخِر النَّهْر Ākhir an-nahr, which means "the end of the river", via a Roman-alphabet handwriting misread "rn" to "m".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name "Acamar" for θ^{1} Eridani on 20 July 2016 and it is now so entered in the IAU Catalog of Star Names.

 The term "Ākhir an-nahr", or "Achr al Nahr", appeared in the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, which was translated into Latin as Postrema Fluminis.

 Historically, Acamar represented the end of the constellation Eridanus.
 Now that distinction is held by the star Achernar, which shares the same Arabic etymology.
 Achernar is not visible from the Greek isles (latitudes > 33° North), hence the choice of Acamar as the river's end during the time of Hipparchus and, later, Ptolemy.

 In Chinese, 天園 (Tiān Yuán), meaning Celestial Orchard, refers to an asterism consisting of Theta Eridani, Chi Eridani, Phi Eridani, Kappa Eridani, HD 16754, HD 23319, HD 24072, HD 24160, Upsilon^{4} Eridani, Upsilon^{3} Eridani, Upsilon^{2} Eridani and Upsilon^{1} Eridani.
 Consequently, the Chinese name for Theta Eridani itself is 天園六 (Tiān Yuán liù, the Sixth Star of Celestial Orchard).